publishing.co.uk

 The Spotify factor

-Spotify's aggressive push into audiobooks (bundling audiobook hours into Premium subscriptions) has put audiobooks in front of hundreds of millions of music listeners who never had an Audible account.
+Spotify's aggressive push into audiobooks (bundling audiobook hours into Premium subscriptions) has put audiobooks in front of a large base of music listeners who never had an Audible account.
 Because Findaway is Spotify's own distributor, going wide via Findaway is the cleanest route onto that platform — a genuinely new audience for indie audio.

 ACX exclusive vs Findaway wide — the decision